Performance Marketing Agency Pricing: What You Should Actually Be Paying in 2026

 What Add-On Fees Are Legitimate vs. Pure Padding

 This is where agencies quietly make a lot of extra money.
-Some of it is legitimate.
-Some of it is billing you for things that cost them almost nothing, or for work that should have been in the base fee all along.
+Some of it's legitimate.
+Some of it's billing you for things that cost them almost nothing, or for work that should have been in the base fee all along.

 Legitimate Add-On Fees